savetz/Atari8BitBot/README.md

 # Atari8BitBot
 The code that runs the Atari 8-bit Twitter bot at https://twitter.com/Atari8BitBot

-I'm sharing this so people can use this as a stepping stonw to making their own, different bots.
+I'm sharing this so people can use this as a stepping stone to making their own, different bots.

 Documentation for using the bot is at https://atari8bitbot.com